HomeBlogTruck Finance NZ

 Why finance a truck instead of buying outright?

 Buying a truck outright ties up working capital that your business needs elsewhere — wages, fuel, parts, insurance, and the next job.
-Truck finance lets you access the vehicle now and spread the cost over time while the asset earns revenue for your business.
+Truck finance lets you access the vehicle now and spread the cost over time while the asset earns revenue for your business from day one.

 • Preserve working capital for day-to-day operations